mitoc/website/_pages/rentals/intervale-manual.md

 **Being an Intervale Keyholder is an important responsibility, and should not be taken lightly.**

-Every group that uses Intervale, no matter how small or large, must be accompanied by a Keyholder, even if the cabin itself is not being used.
+Every group that uses Intervale must be accompanied by a Keyholder, even if the cabin itself is not being used.
 The purpose of this policy is to ensure that there is always at least one person at the property who is familiar with the property and the situation surrounding it, and who will be explicitly responsible for the duration of the stay.

 A Keyholder is a person who has attended a full-day training trip at Intervale.
 These trainings teach members how to properly access and close the cabin.
-Keyholder training is valid for 2 years, after which a new training is required.
+Keyholder training is valid for 2 years, but this validity can be extended at the cabin manager's discretion.

 The Keyholder is responsible for the actions of the group and is the organizer for the stay.
 If there are any problems with members of the group it is then up to the Keyholder to enforce proper behavior.
 When the Keyholder first determines that a problem is occurring, she should first inform the group members as to how to correct the situation.
 If that does not resolve the problem, the Keyholder should contact the Cabin Managers upon return to Boston who will then follow up with the situation.